A semiparametric generalized exponential regression model with a principled distance-based prior: Introduction

 The Penalized Complexity (PC) prior, introduced by \cite{simpson2017penalising}, has emerged in recent literature, which mitigates the model complexity through penalization.
 In cases where a model extends from a simpler foundational model by incorporating an additional parameter, this type of prior becomes applicable; it penalizes the escalation in model complexity that arises when favoring the extended model over its more straightforward counterpart.
 Existing literature encompasses instances of this approach across various models \citep{van2021principled}. \cite{ventrucci2016penalized} developed PC priors for estimating the effective degrees of freedom in Bayesian penalized splines (P-splines), while \cite{ordonez2023penalized} discussed a PC prior for the skewness parameter of the power links family, and \cite{sorbye2017penalised} proposed interpretable and comprehensive PC priors for the coefficients of a stationary autoregressive process.

-In this paper, along with modeling the wet-day rainfall of the Western Ghats region for the last century by a semiparametric Bayesian GE regression model, we employ the PC prior for the GE shape parameter, which allows the GE regression to shrink towards an exponential regression.
+In this paper, along with proposing a semiparametric Bayesian GE regression model where we build the rate parameter in a generalized additive model framework (in a log-scale), we employ the PC prior for the GE shape parameter, which allows the GE regression to shrink towards an exponential regression.
 Thus, the exponential distribution is considered the base model for the GE distribution.
-In several practical examples \citep{hazra2018bayesian, hazra2019robust}, the exponential distribution is already a reasonable model and enjoys several benefits of being a member of the exponential family, thus shrinking the GE distribution to its base model through shrinking the shape parameter to one is justified.
+In several practical examples \citep{hazra2018bayesian, hazra2024robust}, the exponential distribution is found to be a reasonable model and enjoys several benefits of being a member of the exponential family; thus, shrinking the GE distribution to its base model through shrinking the shape parameter to one is justified.
 On the other hand, we opt for the independent Gaussian priors for the regression coefficients.
-We draw inferences using the Markov chain Monte Carlo (MCMC) algorithm; here, conjugate priors are not available for the model parameters, and thus we update them using Metropolis-Hastings steps.
-We conduct a thorough simulation study by simulating 1000 datasets from each combination of the model generating and model fitting scenarios, and we compare the performances of parametric and semiparametric Bayesian GE regression models under the conventional gamma prior choices for the GE shape parameter along with our proposed one.
-We study the coverage probabilities for the shape parameter and the rate functions and compare these two models using widely applicable information criterion \citep[WAIC,][]{watanabe2010asymptotic}.
+We draw inferences using the Markov chain Monte Carlo (MCMC) algorithm; here, conjugate priors are not available for the model parameters, and thus, we update them using Metropolis-Hastings steps.
+We further discuss some theoretical results related to Bayesian asymptotics.
+We conduct a thorough simulation study by simulating 1000 datasets from each combination of the model generating and model fitting scenarios, and we compare the performances of parametric and semiparametric Bayesian GE regression models under the conventional gamma prior choices for the GE shape parameter, along with our proposed one.
+We study the coverage probabilities for the shape parameter and the rate functions and compare these two models using Watanabe–Akaike information criterion (WAIC) \citep{watanabe2010asymptotic}.
 We implement the proposed methodology to the daily wet-day precipitation spanning from 1901 to 2022 in different regions of the Western Ghats mountain range, using the year as a covariate and wet-day precipitation as a response.
 We study the convergence and mixing of the MCMC chains and compare different model fits in terms of WAIC.